hciudad/guides/api.md

 ## <a name='standard-response'>Standard Response</a>

 All objects returned should be true json representations of that object's non phi fields.
 PHI fields are included only when necessary or specifically requested.
-Objects can be embedded within their referencing parent object.
+Objects can be embedded within their referencing parent object via a _relations attribute.
 Any json encoded attributes should be decoded into hash form (json_decode($item, true)).

 Example for a call to get response answers for a checkin (has a json attribute, no embedded objects, no phi):